Darren McCaughan: Minnesota Twins

 On December 4, 2024, McCaughan signed a minor league contract with the Minnesota Twins.
 On March 31, 2025, the Twins selected McCaughan's contract, adding him to their active roster.
 In three appearances for Minnesota, he posted a 1.69 ERA with six strikeouts across 5 1/3 innings pitched.
 McCaughan was designated for assignment following the promotion of Scott Blewett on April 7.
 He elected free agency after clearing waivers on April 10.
 However, McCaughan re-signed with the Twins on a minor league contract the following day.
 On August 4, the Twins added McCaughan back to their active roster.
 He did not appear for the team and was designated for assignment the next day.
 McCaughan cleared waivers and was sent outright to Triple-A St. Paul Saints on August 7.
 He elected free agency on September 29.

+Cincinnati Reds

+On January 28, 2026, McCaughan signed a minor league contract with the Cincinnati Reds.
+He made 14 appearances (including 11 starts) for the Triple-A Louisville Bats, posting a 5–4 record and 9.11 ERA with 51 strikeouts across 55 1/3 innings pitched.
+McCaughan was released by the Reds organization on June 29.

+Kansas City Monarchs

+On July 6, 2026, McCaughan signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+He made five starts and had a 1-1 record, a 5.76 ERA, and 19 strikeouts across 25 innings.

+Cleburne Railroaders

+On August 6, 2026, McCaughan was claimed off waivers by the Cleburne Railroaders of the American Association of Professional Baseball.
+He did not make an appearance for the team and was released on August 8.